Skipping Faulty Records in Spring Batch – A Complete, Practical, and Modern Guide

 public Step step() {

-return new StepBuilder("import-step", jobRepository)
+return new StepBuilder("employee-import-step", jobRepository)

 .<Employee, Employee>chunk(5, transactionManager)